akmn35/new.dist/README.md

 function and the associated random number generation function for discrete and continuous distributions, which have recently been proposed in the literature.
 This package implements the following distributions:
-The Power Muth Distribution, A bimodal Weibull distribution, The discrete Lindley distribution, The gamma-Lomax distribution, weighted geometric distribution, A power log-Dagum distribution, kumaraswamy distribution, Lindley distribution, The unit-inverse Gaussian distribution, EP Distribution, Akash distribution, Ishita distribution, Maxwell distribution, The standard omega distribution, Slashed generalized Rayleigh distribution, Two-Parameter Rayleigh Distribution, Muth Distribution, Uniform-Geometric distribution, discrete Weibull distribution.
+The Power Muth Distribution, A bimodal Weibull Distribution, The Discrete Lindley Distribution, The Gamma-Lomax Distribution, Weighted Geometric Distribution, A Power Log-Dagum Distribution, Kumaraswamy Distribution, Lindley Distribution, The Unit-Inverse Gaussian Distribution, EP Distribution, Akash Distribution, Ishita Distribution, Maxwell Distribution, The Standard Omega Distribution, Slashed Generalized Rayleigh Distribution, Two-Parameter Rayleigh Distribution, Muth Distribution, Uniform-Geometric Distribution, Discrete Weibull Distribution.

 ## Installation